 When is the best time to see northern lights

 The most suitable time to look for northern lights is winter when the skies are the darkest.
 On clear nights, you can see aurora borealis as early as in October.
 December is the month with more hours of darkness than through the rest of the year.
 In late March, chances to see northern lights start to decrease dramatically.

-Top spots include Shetland, Orkney, Caithness, Aberdeenshire, the Moray Coast, Lewis, Harris, Rubha Hunish in Skye, and also far northwest observatories like Applecross, Lochinver, Cairngorms, Angus, the Fife Coast, Rannoch Moor, and Perthshire.
+Top spots include Shetland, Orkney, Outer Hebrides, Caithness, Aberdeenshire, the Moray Coast, Rubna Hunish Skye, and also far northwest observatories like Applecross, Lochinver, Cairngorms, Angus, the Fife Coast, Rannoch Moor, and Perthshire.
 Scotland also has the only UK's dark sky park—Galloway Forest Park.
 The luckiest might even see the aurora in the capital city of Edinburgh by Calton Hill or Arthur’s Seat.

 The Shetland Islands, located the closest to the north pole, offer a decent chance to see the aurora.
 Many photographers, based in Lerwick, were able to capture the northern lights during the colder season.
 They even have a special name for it in Shetlands: the Mirrie Dancers, which refers to flickering of the lights in the night skies.
 Another name that is mentioned in Scottish Gaelic is Na Fir Chlis meaning “the Nimble Men”.
 According to Scottish folk tales, during winter nights Nimble Men and Merry Maidens dance in the dark skies.

 The Outer Herbides